dendronhq/dendron-site/vault/dendron.topic.pod.v2.quickstart.md

 #### connectionId (required for some pods)

 This specifies the ID for the [[connection|dendron.topic.pod.v2.connections]] that will be used to connect to the external service when running this pod.
-Pods that require this include GoogleDocs and Airtable.
+Pods that require this include Google Docs and Airtable.
 Pods that don't require this include Markdown or Json pods.

 ### Getting User Input for a Property at Runtime